 Additionally, it was agreed that if Rio Tinto does not sell any ordinary shares that it receives as consideration for the First Instalment for a period of one year, Rio Tinto shall be entitled to a cash Share Hold Incentive Payment.
 The Share Hold Incentive Payment, which is subject to certain qualifying exceptions, will be equal to 10% of the market value of any ordinary shares provided as part of the payment of the First Instalment.
-The Company made a provision of \$744,000 against this expected liability during the six months ended 30 June 2014.
+The Company made a provision of \$744,000 against this expected liability during the nine month period ended 30 September 2014.